Doctor Who – The Three Doctors, starring Jon Pertwee, Patrick Troughton, William Hartnell, Katy Manning, Nicholas Courtney

-The same can’t be said for his antimatter minions — they simply look silly.
+However, the same can’t be said for his antimatter minions ….
+They simply look silly.
 But again, there was little to no budget.
 One other disappointing thing was William Hartnell’s limited participation in the story.
 I know that he was having severe health issues.
 But, it’s too bad that he wasn’t able to participate more fully.

 Still, the interaction‘ between Jon Pertwee’s third Doctor and Patrick Troughton’s second Doctor is delightful to watch.
 Especially when the second Doctor seems to be silly … But he’s actually quite canny, such as when he’s testing Omega’s temper.
 As the second Doctor explains to the first, it’s Omega’s only weakness …

 - Jon Pertwee (The House that Dripped Blood) … Dr. Who.
 The third doctor.
 And more of a man of action that his predecessors.

 - Patrick Troughton (Jason and the Argonauts, Scars of Dracula) … Dr. Who.
 The second doctor, the “cosmic hobo”.

 - William Hartnell (Dr. Who: The Daleks) … Dr. Who.
 Then the original doctor, the oldest (600 years) and most experienced.